ansys/pyaedt-toolkits-common/doc/source/toolkit/ui.rst

   :alt: User interface

 The user interface is contained inside the main window.
-The main window contains some common widgets that are by default initialized, such as the credits, title...
+The main window contains some common widgets that are by default initialized, such as the credits, title.
 New pages are added in the content widget.

 You can find how to initialize the `UI example <https://github.com/ansys-internal/pyaedt-toolkits-common/tree/main/examples/ui/default_ui_exampley>`_.